DANCE EDUCATION PATHWAYS

 - Master of Dance Movement Therapy

-Dance Education is also available from the Faculty of Education and Social Work as an area of specialisation for the Graduate Diploma in Secondary Teaching.
+Students may also choose to extend their study through the Faculty of Education and Social Work in the Graduate Diploma in Secondary Teaching.
 This is a pathway to becoming a dance teacher in a secondary school.

 Visit auckland.ac.nz for more information.